 Her favorite inspirational quote: “Never doubt that a small group of thoughtful, committed citizens can change the world.
 Indeed, it is the only thing that ever has.” —Margaret Mead

-*Certified Diabetes Educator® and CDE® are registered marks owned by NCBDE.
+*Certified Diabetes Care and Education Specialist and CDCES are registered marks owned by NCBDE.